javaplus/PizzaApisKata/README.md

 You can add a **Domain** name to customize your url.
 Again you may want to prefix it with your initials or make sure it will be unique.

-Be sure to set the Platform as Java and choose to "Upload your code".
+Be sure to set the Platform as Java and choose to **Upload your code**.
 Browse to the jar in your target folder choose it to upload.
 Then click the **Upload** button at the bottom.
 It may take a few minutes for the jar to be uploaded.
 But once it is uploaded, you will be returned back to the previous screen.
 Choose **"Configure more options"** before you create the application.